itu-devops/lecture_notes/sessions/session_10/Slides.md

 	- Examples include databases and file storage services
 	- Replicating stateful services introduces challenges related to data consistency, synchronization, and failover

-# How do you deploy a new version of the service when it's replicated?
+# How do you upgrade a service when it's replicated?

-#### Upgrade Strategies
+Two possible upgrade strategies:

 1. Blue-Green
-3. Rolling Updates
+2. Rolling Updates
-2. Canary

----

 ## Blue-green

+Conceptually:
-**Two identical environments, where only one is hot at any time**
+- **Two identical environments, where only one (green) is hot at any time**
+- Use the blue environment as your staging environment for the final testing step for your next deployment

 ![300](images/blue-green-fowler.png)